 - Analytics: Finally, your website should be set up with analytics tracking so that you can monitor its performance and make data-driven decisions about how to improve it over time.
 This could include tracking metrics such as traffic, bounce rate, conversion rate, and engagement.

 Your MSP Website is NOT a Magic Bullet

-At the end of the day, it’s imperative to understand that your MSP website is NOT a magic bullet.
+At the end of the day, it’s imperative to understand that MSP websites are NOT a magic bullet.
 It’s an important part of the story, yes – but it’s far from the only part.
-You could have what is objectively one of the best MSP websites on Earth and if you’re not doing anything else like content marketing, SEO, paid advertising or LinkedIn outreach, you’re not going to get even a fraction of the results that you’re after.
+You could have what is objectively one of the best MSP websites on Earth and if you’re not doing anything else like content marketing, SEO, paid advertising, or LinkedIn outreach, you’re not going to get even a fraction of the results that you’re after.

 Apply for a strategy call with myself or a team member at Tech Pro Marketing.
 Once we learn as much about your business as possible, we’ll help you understand the unique goals in front of you – and how you can better position yourself to accomplish them the right way.